 OAuth 2.0 is an authorization framework for third-party applications.
 On behalf of a resource owner, third-party applications like Freshworks use OAuth 2.0 to get limited access to an HTTP service.
-The framework also enables an approval interaction of the resource owner with HTTP service.
+The framework also enables an approval interaction of the resource owner with the HTTP service.
 In addition, OAuth 2.0 supports direct access to the HTTP services by the third-party application.

 To learn more about SSO, refer to these articles below.